|Point Pinos Lighthouse photographed by Mark Bruno|

 God cannot give us a happiness and peace apart from Himself, because it is not there.
 There is no such thing.

-In Variation XIII of the ‘Enigma’ Variations, Elgar quotes Mendelssohn’s overture Calm Sea and Prosperous Voyage in the keys of A flat major, F minor, and E flat major.
+In Variation XIII of the Enigma Variations, Edward Elgar quotes Felix Mendelssohn’s overture Calm Sea and Prosperous Voyage in the keys of A flat major, F minor, and E flat major.

 These three note letters also appear on the third beat of the first measure of this enigmatic movement, one with three asterisks representing the initials for one of Elgar’s friends.

-As one of the most celebrated violinists of the nineteenth century, Joachim was a perennial favorite of Queen Victoria, and founding president of the Oxford & Cambridge Musical Club in 1899.
-The ‘Enigma’ Variations were performed in 1899 under the direction of another member of that same club, Hans Richter, a disciple of Wagner.
-In his youth Elgar dreamed of becoming a great violinist, studying briefly with Adolph Pollitzer, a student of Jean-Delphin Alard who once owned the famous 1716 ‘Messiah’ Stradivarius.
-In 1891 Joachim played the ‘Messiah’ Strad, and remarked on ‘it’s combined sweetness and grandeur’.
-Elgar’s cryptographic allusion to Joachim is bolstered by the fact he was a close personal friend of Elgar’s ‘ideal’ composer, Robert Schumann.
+As one of the most celebrated violinists of the nineteenth century, Joachim was a perennial favorite of Queen Victoria and founding president of the Oxford & Cambridge Musical Club in 1899.
+The Enigma Variations were performed in 1899 under the direction of another member of that same club, Hans Richter, a disciple of Wagner.
+In his youth Elgar dreamed of becoming a great violinist, studying briefly with Adolph Pollitzer, a student of Jean-Delphin Alard who once owned the famous 1716 Messiah Stradivarius.
+In 1891 Joachim played the Messiah Strad, and remarked on “it’s combined sweetness and grandeur.”
+Elgar’s cryptographic allusion to Joachim is bolstered by the fact he was a close personal friend of Elgar’s “ideal” composer, Robert Schumann.
 One of Elgar’s other favorite composers was Wagner.
-It is striking that like Elgar, Joachim, Pollitzer, Mendelssohn, Schumann, Wagner and Richter were all fluent in the German language.
+In imitation of Joachim, Pollitzer, Mendelssohn, Schumann, Wagner, and Richter, Elgar studied and learned to speak German.